-This site is not supported by any establishment other than my own.
+This site may contain affiliated links.
 Please see my disclosure to satisfy your curiosity.

-I still worked part-time but was paid for full-time.
-This resulted in an excessive amount of free time.
+I still worked part-time but was paid full-time.
+This resulted was an excessive amount of free time.
 It was an experiment in retirement.
-All before I quit during the Pandemic.
-This is what I learned.
+All before I quit during the pandemic.

 It Feels So Good!